calnix/stakingPro/README.md

 - Auto-stake the airdrop allocation of MOCA for the users instead of airdropping directly to their wallets
 - Users can unstake later on to claim their airdrop if they wish to

+3. Staked Nfts and NFTStreaming

+StakingPro needs to support the functional interface of NFTStreaming's check.

 ## Nft locker monitoring

 - pause on incorrect withdrawal of nft